The Patent Litigation Law Review: Spain

-According to Spanish law, the patent holder whose rights are being infringed, or might be infringed imminently, can apply for the interim injunctions necessary to secure the future enforcement of the favourable judgment to be obtained in the main proceedings.
+According to Spanish law, the patent holder whose rights are being infringed, or might imminently be infringed, can apply for the interim injunctions necessary to secure the future enforcement of the favourable judgment to be obtained in the main proceedings.

-According to the Spanish Civil Procedure Act, interim injunctions must be applied for, in normal circumstances, when the main claim is filed.
+According to the Civil Procedure Act, interim injunctions must be applied for, in normal circumstances, when the main claim is filed.
 Applications filed before the main action will only be accepted if the applicant proves reasons of urgency or necessity.
-On the other hand, applications filed after the main claim will only be accepted when such application is based on facts or circumstances that justify the request at such time.
+On the other hand, applications filed after the main claim will only be accepted if the application is based on facts or circumstances that justify the request at such time.

 The interim injunctions proceedings progress independently of the main proceedings, with their own self-contained procedure.
-The application for an interim injunction is normally made inter partes, namely, with notice to the other party.
-However, when the applicant proves special reasons of urgency or that hearing the other party might frustrate the purpose of the interim injunction, the court is entitled to order such interim injunctions within the following five days, without hearing the defendant, who is then entitled to file an opposition against the interim injunctions ordered.
+The application for an interim injunction is normally made inter partes, namely with notice to the other party; however, when the applicant proves it has special reasons of urgency or that hearing the other party might frustrate the purpose of the interim injunction, the court is entitled to order the interim injunctions within the following five days, without hearing the defendant, who is then entitled to file an opposition against the interim injunctions ordered.
 For example, on 17 July 2019, the Barcelona Patent Court ordered a preliminary injunction ex parte because the defendant had already announced the launch of its product into the market.

-The court order containing the interim injunction, if granted, may order the defendant to do the following, inter alia:
+The court order containing the interim injunction, if granted, may order the defendant, inter alia, to:

-- to deposit a bond, guaranteeing payment of the damage already caused to the patent holder; and
+- deposit a bond, guaranteeing payment of the damage already caused to the patent holder; and

 Requirements for obtaining interim injunctions